A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 Statistical Feature Representation.
 Here, input text is converted into a feature vector of fixed length that can be used in classification procedures.
-This method analyses the weights of words in a text using predefined keywords and generates a digital vector representing the text’s feature vector.
+This method analyses text word weights using predefined keywords and generates a digital vector representing the text’s feature vector.
 Some significant text representation approaches are as follows. \begin{itemize} \item Bag-of-Words (BoW) model.
-It is one of the most basic and widely used strategy for translating text to numerical form (vector) \cite{Kasri2019}.
-Nevertheless, it loses the textual syntactic information, because it ignores word order, sentence structure or grammatical construction, focusing instead on word occurrence.
-The BoW model creates a vocabulary of all unique words in the document, and then it encodes any sentence as a fixed-length vector with the length of the vocabulary of known words, where the value of each position in the vector indicates a count or frequency of each word in the training set.
-A simple and efficient extension of the BoW is the term frequency–inverse document frequency (TF–IDF). \item TF–IDF.
+It is one of the most basic and widely used strategies for translating text to numerical form (vector) \cite{Kasri2019}.
+Nevertheless, it loses the textual syntactic information because it ignores word order, sentence structure or grammatical construction, focusing instead on word occurrence.
+The BoW model builds a vocabulary of all unique terms in the document, where the vocabulary length equals the number of distinct words.
+Then, it encodes each phrase as a fixed-length vector where the value of each point in the vector reflects the count or frequency of each word in the training set.
+The "term frequency-inverse document frequency (TF–IDF)" is a straightforward and effective extension of the BoW. \item TF–IDF.
 It is a statistical measure of the importance of a word to a document within a corpus of texts.
-This is achieved by multiplying two metrics: the frequency with which a word occurs in a document and its inverse document frequency over a group of documents.
+This is achieved by multiplying two metrics: the number of times a term appears in a document (TF) and its inverse document frequency (IDF) over a group of documents.
 The TF–IDF value grows according to the number of times a word occurs in the document and is offset by the number of corpus documents that include the term, which helps to account for the fact that particular words occur more frequently than others.
-The TF–IDF is often computed using the scikit-learn library’s vectorizer class. \end{itemize}
+The TF–IDF is often computed using the scikit-learn library’s vectoriser class. \end{itemize}